 People having severe dehydration or symptoms of nausea or vomiting may need accessory Intravenous (IV) fluids.

 Common procedures include,

 You may need narcotic medicines for pain relief.
 Antibiotics can also be helpful in case of infection.

 Lithotripsy for Kidney Stones

-It involves the use of sounds waves to break down the stones for their removal through urine without requiring any surgery.
+It involves the use of sound waves to break down the stones for their removal through urine without requiring any surgery.

-However, this process can be painful and might require mild anaesthesia.
+However, this process can be painful and might require mild anesthesia.

 It might cause damage or bleeding in the area surrounding your kidneys.

-This process involves removal of stone by small insertion at your back.
+This process involves removal of the stone by small insertion at your back.